billypchan/GravityTagCloudView/README.md

 # GravityTagCloudView
 A tag cloud view with gravity for iOS.
-It is a rewritten version of https://github.com/zhangao0086/DKTagCloudView in swift 3 and more options are included.
+It is a rewritten version of https://github.com/zhangao0086/DKTagCloudView in swift 3 with UIdynamics gravity support (Thanks for this nice tutorial for UI dynamics - https://www.bignerdranch.com/blog/uidynamics-in-swift/).

 Fill some bugs in the iPhone SE screen: